Find Affordable College Courses

 $33,150 Average Tuition & Fees

 Our analysis found La Salle University to be the best value school for health professions students who want to pursue a degree in Pennsylvania.
-Located in the city of Philadelphia, La Salle is a private not-for-profit college with a small student population.
+Located in the city of Philadelphia, La Salle is a private not-for-profit school with a small student population.

 In-state tuition fees for undergraduate students at La Salle are $33,150 per year.
 After completing their degree, health professions graduates from La Salle carry an average student debtload of $28,165.
 This translates to an average monthly loan payment of $335, based on a 10-year repayment plan.